Arvindprksh/arvindprksh.github.io/_posts/MachineLearning/Tensorflow/2017-06-27-How_To_Install_Tensorflow.md

 In my computer, I will follow Installing Tensorflow on Ubuntu

-Because my environment is Ubuntu, I also decided to install tensorflow as native pip.
+Because my environment is Ubuntu16.04 LTS, I also decided to install tensorflow as native pip.

 after following this whole processing, probably you can install tensorflow anywhere.